Roots of Choro Music

 (All proceeds will go to Brazilian Music Foundation)

 The workshop is for all musical instruments of the language of Choro.
 Percussion, woodwind and strings teachers address the specific content separately and, in the end, form the choro orchestra with the overall core.

 Within the curriculum of the course it is possible to emphasize the specific didactic material directed to the popular music, the practices of the set of groups Choro and the practices of orchestra of Choro with unpublished arrangements made by the teachers.

 Who should attend?

-Both classical and jazz musicians proficient on your instrument will feel comfortable in attending this workshop and will expand theirs skills through learning this style.
+Open for everyone , musicians and non-musicians with interest in learning about the history of Choro music or expand theirs skills through learning this style.
 There will be people of different backgrounds and abilities and we’ll be sure to match you up.